thomasdenney/microjit/README.md

 The JIT compiler is written in C++ and generates Arm Thumb bytecode.
-Compiled programs are written to the micro:bit's flash, so you can reboot the device and run the same program --- once the currently stored program has finished running you can deploy a new one, using the script described below.
+Compiled programs are written to the micro:bit's flash, so you can reboot the device and run the same program &mdash; once the currently stored program has finished running you can deploy a new one, using the script described below.

 ## Building & using